seangwright/xperience-community-preview-component-outlines/README.md

 # Xperience Community: Preview Component Outlines

-Enables outlines of Page Builder components in Preview mode for a Page.
+Enables outlines of Page Builder components in Preview mode for [a page in a website channel](https://docs.kentico.com/x/8IfWCQ).

 This can help marketers and content managers visualize how various Page Builder components are composed on a page without the design limitations of the Page Builder edit mode.